-- 1.52.
-TSA accepts responsibility to implement safeguarding arrangements and procedures to protect all participants from harassment and abuse and will: - Provide effective leadership to promote and implement our safeguarding policy and embed a no-tolerance approach to harassment and abuse; - Identify a competent person(s) to assess and respond to safeguarding concerns; - Develop and implement codes of conduct which establish behaviors and boundaries by which all participants are held to account; - Ensure all participants understand and abide by the TSA Safeguarding policy, procedures and codes of conduct; - Ensure all participants understand and comply with the ITU policy, procedures and code of conduct when representing TSA at WT events; - Ensure all participants are provided with appropriate information and training to recognise, identify and respond to signs of harassment and abuse; - Share information with relevant stakeholders, including the South African Police Service, Child and Adult Protection Services, SASCOC and WT; - Respond to all incidents or concerns, and provide appropriate support to the individual(s) involved, including the person who reported the concern; - Ensure that confidential, detailed and accurate records of all concerns are maintained and securely stored; - Ensure robust safeguarding arrangements and procedures are in place, including background checks to prevent unsuitable individuals from being appointed to a position of authority;
+1.52.
+TSA accepts the responsibility to implement safeguarding arrangements and procedures to protect all participants from harassment and abuse and will:

-- Ensure all members and their affiliated clubs have effective arrangements are in place to protect participants from harassment and abuse within the club environment; and - Ensure all participants representing a member or affiliated club at a TSA event understand and comply with TSA policy, procedures and codes of conduct.
+- Provide effective leadership to promote and implement the safeguarding policy and embed a no-tolerance approach to harassment and abuse; - Identify a competent person(s) to assess and respond to safeguarding concerns; - Develop and implement codes of conduct which establish behaviours and boundaries by which all participants are held to account; - Ensure all participants understand and abide by the TSA Safeguarding policy, procedures and codes of conduct; - Ensure all participants understand and comply with the WT policy, procedures and code of conduct when representing TSA at WT events; - Ensure all participants are provided with appropriate information and training to recognise, identify and respond to signs of harassment and abuse; - Share information with relevant stakeholders, including the South African Police Service, Child and Adult Protection Services, SASCOC and WT; - Respond to all incidents or concerns, and provide appropriate support to the individual(s) involved, including the person who reported the concern; - Ensure that confidential, detailed and accurate records of all concerns are maintained and securely stored; - Ensure robust safeguarding arrangements and procedures are in place, including background checks to prevent unsuitable individuals from being appointed to a position of authority; - Ensure all members have effective arrangements in place to protect participants from harassment and abuse; and - Ensure all participants representing a member or affiliated club at a TSA event understand and comply with TSA policy, procedures and codes of conduct.

-PROVINCIAL ASSOCIATIONS & DISTRICTS ROLES & RESPONSIBILITIES
+PROVINCIAL AND REGIONAL ASSOCIATIONS' ROLES AND RESPONSIBILITIES

 - 1.53.
-The responsibility to lead the implementation of this policy is shared with the Provincial Associations and Districts of the TSA , who shall: - adopt the TSA Safeguarding Policy and Procedures - ensure all affiliated clubs have adopted TSA Safeguarding Policy and Procedures; - ensure all clubs in their jurisdiction have a Safeguarding Officer and Safeguarding Policy in place; - ensure that all events conducted under their jurisdiction have a Safeguarding Officer in place, that a risk assessment has taken place and that safeguarding measures have been implemented.
+The responsibility to lead the implementation of this policy is shared with the Regional and Provincial Associations of TSA, who shall: - adopt the TSA Safeguarding Policy and Procedures - ensure all affiliated clubs that may operate within such Regions / Provinces have adopted TSA Safeguarding Policy and Procedures; - ensure all Regions / Provinces within their jurisdiction have a Safeguarding Officer and Safeguarding Policy in place; - ensure that all events conducted under their jurisdiction have a Safeguarding Officer in place, that a risk assessment has taken place and that safeguarding measures have been implemented.